 For those who do have a plan in place, now is the best time to do a “mid-term check” of how you are doing with your goals for this year in personal finance.

 Do you have goals that you can look at for the 1/2 of the year?
-Some goals really are only measurable at the end of the year, but you can still try to see what progress you have made on these full-year goals and get an indication of whether you are going to succeed or fail in the goal.
-If you feel it’s premature to judge your goal (or goals) that is fine, but you will eventually have to get out some kind of measurement to figure out whether you have hit your goal or not.
+Some goals really are only measurable at the end of the year, but you can still try to see what progress you have made on these full-year goals and get an indication of whether you are going to succeed or fail in the dream.
+If you feel it’s premature to judge your goal (or goals) that is fine, but you will eventually have to get out some measurements to figure out whether you have hit your goal or not.

 Why Success or Failure?

-If your investments need re-balancing or rethinking, now might be the time to do it, instead of riding the bomb all the way down, if you think you are investing in a dog investment.
+If your investments need re-balancing or rethinking, now might be the time to do it, instead of riding the bomb down if you think you are investing in a dog investment.

 Next Steps Financially